 This is why most businesses apply a FinOps philosophy to cloud economics.

 FinOps enables teams to match cloud costs to relevant business units, such as product features and specific operational environments.
-By applying cost intelligence to a FinOps dashboard, you can visualize the TCO on a per-unit basis and attain a granular view of areas like monitoring, transfers, storage, services, and compute.
-A FinOps approach assists you to identify and work with your unique Unit of Economics, and strengthens the interconnections between technology and business to give you a clearer picture of where you currently are in your cloud optimization journey.
+By applying cost intelligence to a FinOps dashboard, you can visualize the TCO on a per-unit basis and attain a granular view of areas like monitoring, transfers, storage, services, and computing.
+A FinOps approach assists you in identifying and working with your unique Unit of Economics for SaaS and strengthens the interconnections between technology and business to give you a clearer picture of where you currently are in your cloud optimization journey.

-It is likely that your company is already looking to better allocate cloud spend, set your cost optimization goals, and implement the procedures necessary to reach them.
+It is likely that your company is already looking to allocate better cloud spend, set your cost optimization goals, and implement the procedures necessary to reach them.
 However, there’s probably still a gap.
-Every time your cloud bills go up, your finance team faces the question of “why?”.
+Every time your cloud bills go up, your finance team faces the question, “why?”.
 Is it due to business growth or a strategic acceleration in cloud innovation?
 Or, have your bills gone up due to inefficient usage patterns and poor allocation of resources?
 It is the FinOps process that allows you to answer such questions.
-The FinOPs process happens over three phases – inform, optimize, and operate.
-Companies may be in multiple phases at the same time, depending on where each business unit, application, or team is on their FinOps journey.
+The FinOps process happens over three phases – inform, optimize, and operate.
+Companies may be in multiple phases at the same time, depending on where each business unit, application, or team is on its FinOps journey.

 There are many scenarios that add to cost control challenges.
 For example, many cloud transactions are unnecessarily convoluted, meaning that a single transaction may go through multiple third-party systems, bumping up the cost per transaction considerably.
 Overallocation is a common issue in which smaller clients might have more storage or computing space dedicated to them than they will ever use.